SUNY Buffalo State and the WNY Chapter of the American Society for Public Administration Honor Public Servants on Saturday, April 25 for

 ABOUT OUR KEYNOTE SPEAKER

 From 2019 to 2023, Joseph R. Dunne served as Director of the European Parliament Liaison Office in Washington DC (EPLO), responsible for relations with the U.S. Congress.
 Previously, as Acting Director in the European Parliament for Impact Assessment and European Added Value, he worked successfully to improve the toolkit on Better Regulation.
 Dunne worked on EU legislation for much of his career, including as Head of Secretariat for the European Parliament's Internal Market and Consumer Protection Committee (2004-2012).
 He was Deputy Chef de Cabinet for EP President Pat Cox from 2002 to 2004 and also worked as an Advisor in the Cabinet of the EP Secretary General.
 Prior to his work in the EP, Dunne served in the Irish Department of Foreign Affairs in Dublin and as Secretary of the Irish Embassy in Madrid, Spain.
 Joe was a senior Fellow at the German Marshall Fund of the United States (GMF) and a Visiting Fellow George Mason University.
-Dunne's areas of reserach expertise include US-EU Relations, notably legislative cooperation between the United States and the European Union.
+Dunne's areas of research expertise include US-EU Relations, notably legislative cooperation between the United States and the European Union.
 Recent publications include "Connecting the U.S. Congress and the European Parliament," in the Handbook of Transatlantic Relations, Routledge (2024) and “The European Parliament and the debate on the Future of Europe: More democratic legitimacy but less substantive legitimacy?”, in The Future of Europe, Bloomsbury (forthcoming) .

 Hon.
 Lisa Chimera, Deputy Erie County Executive